pyropy/registry/README.md

 This will generate a new private key saved under `/tmp/eth_pk_file` and password file under `/tmp/eth_pk_password`.

 **WARNING!** Do not use the generated private key for production purposes.
 It is recommended to use a hardware wallet or a secure key management system for production.

 ## Running the application

 In order to run the application you will need to setup your environment variables first.
 Example `.env.example` file is provided in the repository.
 You can copy the example file and adjust the values to your needs.

 Once you have configured the environment variables, you can run the application by running previously built binary or by executing `make run` command.
+If you prefer to run the application in the docker container, there is a provided `docker-compose.yml` file.

 ## Example requests

 ### Upload file and register it in the file registry

 Example request:

 ```bash
 curl --location 'localhost:8000/v1/files' \
 --form 'filePath="/tmp/coin.png"' \